dustykat/engr-1330-webroot/engr1330jb/.ipynb_checkpoints/intro-checkpoint.md

 >1.
 Clone the entire repository to /var/www/html/engr-1330-webroot.
 Have your main index point to this directory i.e. `http://your-fqdn-server.org/engr-1330-webroot/` You can see working example at [http:/54.243.252.9/engr-1330-webroot/](http:/54.243.252.9/engr-1330-webroot/)
 >2.
 If you plan to modify things, many of the internal links expect IP/hostname == `54.243.252.9`, so you will have to change these addresses to your server.
 The string editor `sed` will become your friend!

-- Materials herein come from many sources, in particular many from the Data8 repository from UC Berkeley, and many internet sources.
+- Materials herein come from many sources, in particular many from the [Data8 repository](https://github.com/data-8/textbook) from UC Berkeley (and from the [Data8 Textbook](http://data8.org/zero-to-data-8/textbook.html), and many internet sources.
 Sources in notebooks are at least cited by a URL.
 As the content is matured, proper citations are to be inserted.
-- The `3-Readings` directory contains copyrighted materials and should be exposed with care on a web server; generally because no one reads anymore, its probably safe enough to protect using `.htaccess` simple uid:pwd approach.
+- The `3-Readings` directory contains copyrighted materials and should be exposed with care on a web server; generally because no one reads anymore, its probably safe enough to protect using an `.htaccess` approach.
 In my courses we access things through the syllabus links, and the syllabus is accessed through our LMS (Blackboard)

 :::